 4.2.
 RNA extraction, PCR amplification of Bx-cpls and phylogenetic analysis

 Total RNA was extracted from the nematodes at each developmental stage and mixed stages using Trizol reagent (Invitrogen, Waltham, MA, USA), measured by ultraviolet absorbance at A260/280 (Eppendorf AG 22331, Hamburg, Germany) and examined by electrophoresis on a 1% agarose gel.
 The cDNA was synthesized using the TransScript II One-Step gDNA Removal and cDNA Synthesis SuperMix according to the manufacturer’s instructions (TransGen Biotech, Beijing, China).
 The full-length cDNA sequences of Bx-cpl-1, Bx-cpl-2 and Bx-cpl-3 were amplified using the 3’-Full RACE Core Set with the PrimeScript™ RTase kit (TaKaRa Biotechnology, Dalian, China) and 5’-Full RACE Kit with TAP (TaKaRa Biotechnology, Dalian, China).
 Gene-specific primers were used as below: Bx-cpl-1: GSP1-1 (3’-Full RACE first round of PCR), GSP1-2 (5’-Full RACE first round of PCR), and GSP1-3 (5’-Full RACE second round of PCR).
 Gene-specific primers of Bx-cpl-2: GSP2-1 (3’-Full RACE first round of PCR) and GSP2-2 (5’-Full RACE first round of PCR).
 Gene-specific primers of Bx-cpl-3: GSP3-1 (3’-Full RACE first round of PCR), GSP3-2 (3’-Full RACE second round of PCR), GSP3-3 (5’-Full RACE first round of PCR), and GSP3-4 (5’-Full RACE second round of PCR) (Table 1).
 They were designed for 3’ and 5’ RACE amplification based on three partially known sequences of Bx-cpl-1，Bx-cpl-2 and Bx-cpl-3, which were obtained from the RNA sequencing results [52].
 The PCR product was purified, ligated into the vector pEASY-T1 (TransGen Biotech, Beijing, China) and transformed into Escherichia coli Trans1-T1 (E. coli) competent cells (TransGen Biotech).
 The E. coli was then incubated overnight at 37ºC on LB plates containing ampicillin.
 The positive transformants were analyzed by PCR using primers M13F (-47) and M13R (-48) (Table 1).
 Once the correct clone was identified, the fresh bacterial suspension was submitted to the Nanjing Genscript sequencing company (Nanjing, China) for sequence analysis.
-The full-length cDNA sequences of Bx-cpl-1, Bx-cpl-2 and Bx-cpl-3 from B. xylophilus were submitted to GenBank under the accession numbers MG923677, MG923678 and MG923679.
+The full-length cDNA sequences of Bx-cpl-1, Bx-cpl-2 and Bx-cpl-3 from B. xylophilus were submitted to GenBank and assigned accession numbers as under the accession numbers MG923677, MG923678 and MG923679.
 A reference and comparison to the genome data available on WormBase Parasite (BioProject PRJEA64437) were performed using blastn and DNAMAN software.
 Amino acid sequences of homologous Bx-CPL-1，Bx-CPL-2 and Bx-CPL-3 proteins from other species were obtained from NCBI using blastp.
-Multiple sequence alignment of deduced protein sequences was carried out with ClustalW in MEGA 7.
+Multiple sequence alignment of deduced protein sequences was carried out with ClustalW in MEGA 7 [53].
 Phylogenetic relationships among the CPLs were inferred by Maximum Likelihood (ML) method with WAG+G model.